Infineon/multi-half-bridge/multi-half-bridge.wiki/RPi-Examples.md

 Run the example:
 ```
-sudo ../../../build/advancedTest
+../../../build/advancedTest
 ```

-:warning: **Important:** sudo (root rights) is essential to run this example.
-Otherwise it will fail.
+:warning: **Important:** If you did not install the BCM2835 library with BCM2835_HAVE_LIBCAP option make sure to use sudo (root rights) when executing your binary.
+Otherwise it will fail with segmentation fault.

 ### errorDiagnosis